rustyeddy/rustyeddy.com/content/software/_index.md

 _inspired_ by real events.
 Much detail and nuance were left out to keep the story flowing and not become a novel.

-However, if this is something you do on the daily, you are going to need to engage in or simply interested.
-I have created a lot more content diving into more detail on each one of these topics.
+However, if pratical application of software develop practices is something you are interested in, would like to start doing better.
+I have started creating and will continue to add a lot more content diving into more _practical detail_ on each one of these topics.

 If so, continue on to my "Phases of the Software Development Lifecycle" and we will jump into each of these topics in more detail including some very explicit examples of each phase.

-<--
+---

 ## The Delivery Phase - Putting the creation to work!